pstrobl96/prusa_exporter/README.md

 ## Where to find exporter

-Exporter runs at port 10009, but you can choose different port with `BUDDY_EXPORTER_PORT` environment variable.
+Exporter runs at port 10009, but you can choose different port in buddy.yaml that is used for configuration.
 Metrics are accessible at `/metrics` endpoint.

 ## Roadmap